-They need help, and we believe they will find it in their own organizations.
-If a business needs to up-skill or re-skill its workforce to remain competitive, that is a strategy problem—one that should involve the entire enterprise.
+L&D leaders need help, and we believe they will find it in their own organizations.
+The need to upskill or reskill its workforce to remain competitive is a strategy problem that should involve the entire enterprise.

-The context of learning governance is organizational or corporate governance, which is accountable for the interests of stakeholders: shareholders, management, customers, suppliers, financiers, government, and the community.vii Ensuring that management is developing a viable workforce is a responsibility of the board of directors.
+The context of learning governance is organizational or corporate governance, which is accountable for the interests of stakeholders: shareholders, management, the workforce, customers, suppliers, financiers, government, and the community.

-Depending on your organization, there could be several steering committees that develop policies and procedures to execute the strategy.
-Their responsibilities are to determine and govern how learning takes place.
+You will have functional steering committees that develop policies and procedures to execute the business unit’s strategy.
+Their responsibility is to determine and govern how learning takes place.

-The operators comprise all the people responsible for executing the policies and procedures.
-They include anyone who has a role in creating and delivering learning.
+The operators are the people responsible for executing the policies and procedures.

 The Role of Learning & Development

-Where is the learning team in all of this?
+Where does learning fit?
 It depends on your organization.
-The CLO will be the leader of the executive group in some organizations.
-In others, L&D may be a tactical leader or an expert advisor.
+The CLO may be the leader of the executive group, or may be a tactical leader or expert advisor.

-What’s important in the beginning is to start from where you are and let the framework and relationships develop over time.
-That approach will minimize disruption and enable learning to develop strong collaborative relationships.
+Start from where you are, and let the framework develop.
+That approach will minimize disruption and enable L&D to develop relationships.

 Our sample framework is just that—a sample.
-It would be a mistake to copy another organization’s model, thinking it will work for you.
-Every organization is different.
-All learning may be centralized in one organization, and in others, business units could be independent.
+It would be a mistake to apply it to your organization without considering how it works in your situation.
+Every organization is unique.
+Yours may centralize all learning, and in others, business units could be independent.

-There is no standard framework, but you can create one that works in your organization.
-It may take some time to get it right, and it may not be easy, but the benefits can be huge.
+So, there is no standard framework—but you can create one that works in your organization.
+It may take time to get it right.
+It may not be easy, but the benefits can be huge.
 Governance will help you: